nicholaswilde/solar-battery-charger/test/cell/README.md

 - The multimeter is accurate.
 - Ohm's Law is valid.
 - The resistor can handle the power dissipation.
+- The average solar radiation intensity at latitude 33.6020861 is 1000 W/m2.

 ## Procedure